jeremy-miller/sudoku/README.md

   - [Run](#run)
   - [Example Run](#example-run)
 - [License](#license)

+## Motivation
+I create this project to learn Prolog.

 ## Usage
 This implementation uses a Docker container to isolate the execution environment.